Safety Starts with You

 Are You Ready?

 Knowing what to do during an emergency is an important part of being prepared and could make all the difference when seconds count.
-You can take actions now to minimize the impact of an emergent situation.
-We urge every member of the University to take the following steps to prepare for an emergency:
+You can take the following steps now to minimize the impact of an emergency:

-- Get a Kit – Gather personal emergency supplies in a portable container and include unique items you may need, such as prescription medication.
+- Get a Kit – Gather personal emergency supplies in a portable container.
+Include unique items you may need, such as prescription medication.

-- Make a Plan – Plan in advance who you will contact, options for meeting and what you will do in different situations.
+- Make a Plan – Plan whom you will contact, what you will do, and where you will meet in different situations.

 - Be Informed – Learn about the potential emergencies that could happen in the UVA community, the appropriate way to respond to them, and where to get up-to-date information.